Primordial non-Gaussianity from the Effects of the Standard Model Higgs during Reheating after Inflation: Calculation of density perturbations

-where $\mathcal{T}_{\rm rms}^2 \equiv \left \langle g^2 \left( \mathcal{T} \right) \right \rangle$ and the skewness of $ {g}(\mathcal{T})$ is
+where $\zeta_{\rm rms}^2 \equiv \left \langle g^2 \left( \zeta_f \right) \right \rangle$ and the skewness of $ {g}(\zeta_f)$ is

-In principle, contributions to the perturbation spectrum arising from both the quantum fluctuations of the inflaton and inhomogeneous reheating should be taken into account.
+In principle, contributions to the non-linearity of the perturbation spectrum arising from both the quantum fluctuations of the inflaton and inhomogeneous reheating should be taken into account.
 However, in order to simplify our calculations and elucidate the role of Higgs-modulated reheating on the generation of primordial NG, we assume that the spectrum of perturbations from inflaton fluctuations is highly Gaussian, so that the NG signal is dominated by the reheating dynamics.
-With this assumption, the skewness ${\cal S}$ in Eq.~\eqref{eq:S_def} is solely determined by the skewness of the Higgs-induced temperature fluctuation distribution $\mathcal{S}_{\rm H}$.
-The fit to the numerical results for $m_\phi = H_I$ and $\lambda_I=10^{-2}$ valid over $10^{-3} \leq y \leq 1$ and $10^{-7} \leq \Gamma_0/m_{\phi} \leq 10^{-1}$ is
+With this assumption, the skewness ${\cal S}$ in Eq.~\eqref{eq:S_def} is solely determined by the skewness of the Higgs-induced density perturbation distribution $\mathcal{S}_{\rm H}$.
+In Fig.~\ref{fig:SH}, the solid curves show the skewness as a function of the Yukawa coupling $y$ and the unblocked inflaton decay rate $\Gamma_0$, with the initial Higgs values sampled from the PDF of Eq.~\eqref{eq:PDFi}.